Maniyar07/ML-Diabetes-Detection-System/README.md

 # ML-Diabetes-Detection-System
 End-to-end machine learning Flask web app for diabetes risk prediction using preprocessing pipelines, feature engineering, model comparison, threshold tuning, and XGBoost.
-# ML Diabetes Detection System

-A machine learning web application that predicts whether a person has a low or high risk of diabetes based on medical and lifestyle-related input features.

 The project uses a complete ML pipeline including preprocessing, feature engineering, outlier handling, model comparison, threshold tuning, and Flask-based web deployment.